Azure/kafka-sink-azure-kusto/README.md

 | 2.0.0           | 2020-11-12   | <ul><li>Bug fix: Trying to create a new directory failed probably because it was already created due to a race condition.</li><li>Bug fix: Resetting the timer was not behind lock, which could result in a race condition of it being destroyed by other code.</li><li>New feature: Added required kusto.query.url parameter so that we can now specify a Kusto Query URL that isn't simply the default of the Kusto Ingestion URL prepended with "ingest-".</li><li>New feature: Renamed the kusto.url parameter to kusto.ingestion.url for clarity and consistency.</li></ul>  |

-## 17. Contribute
+## 17. Contributing

-We gladly accept community contributions.

-- Source Code Contributions: If you would like to become an active contributor to this project please follow the instructions provided in [Contributing.md](CONTRIBUTING.md).
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+In order to make the PR process efficient, please follow the below checklist:
+* **There is an issue open concerning the code added** - Either a bug or enhancement.
+Preferably the issue includes an agreed upon approach.
+* **PR comment explains the changes done** - This should be a TL;DR; as the rest of it should be documented in the related issue.
+* **PR is concise** - Try to avoid making drastic changes in a single PR.
+Split it into multiple changes if possible.
+If you feel a major change is needed, make sure the commit history is clear and maintainers can comfortably review both the code and the logic behind the change.
+* **Please provide any related information needed to understand the change** - Especially in the form of unit tests, but also docs, guidelines, use-case, best practices, etc as appropriate.
+* **Checks should pass**

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.